ondergetekende/livescrape/docs/tutorial.md

 Defining a scraper is similar to defining a model in django.
 In my example I'll use github.
 Github has an API which would be far more suitable for any use, but it's a well-known site, which helps understanding the examples.

-Let's start by defining github's repository page
+Let's start by defining GitHub's repository page

     from livescrape import ScrapedPage, Css